madhan36363/Handgesture-tracking-/README.md

 Copyright © 2025 webdevpathiraja
 All rights reserved.
 This project is licensed under the MIT License.

-# 🫲🏼👌🏼Real-Time Hand Tracking with MediaPipe 🤚🏼👋🏼
+Real-Time Hand Tracking with MediaPipe

 This project uses **MediaPipe** and **OpenCV** to track hands in real-time using a webcam.
 It detects hand landmarks and draws them on the frame, displaying the tracking in a live video window.
 The hand landmarks are displayed as red dots, and the connections between the landmarks are drawn with green lines.